Specific Pre- and Post-Treatment Protocols for Electrolysis

 Before your appointment:

-· Clean skin reduces the risk of irritation, so lotions, oils, deodorants and/or makeup should be avoided on the areas to be treated on the day of treatment and for at least 24 hours afterwards.
+· Clean skin reduces the risk of post-treatment irritation.
+If an area starts to itch before it heals over, apply a gentle cleanser and rinse well.
+Keep lotions, oils, deodorants and/or makeup to a minimum on areas being treated and for at least 24 hours afterwards.

-· Do not apply deodorant or antiperspirant before having work done under the arms.
+· Do not apply deodorant or anti-perspirant before having work done under the arms.

 After your appointment:

-· If you have any concerns or questions regarding your electrolysis treatment, please call your treatment provider:
+· If you have any concerns or questions regarding your electrolysis treatment, please call your treatment provider.